Neuville/ImpTest-Neuville/GTM/README.md

     - Returns Promise<[Category](https://docs.usercentrics.com/cmp_browser_sdk/2.5.0/interfaces/category.html)[]>
 ```
 UC.init().then((initialUIValues) => {
-            // getSettings() returns all Usercentrics settings you need for your custom solution
-            const settings = UC.getSettings();
             // getCategoriesFullInfo() returns the categories and their full services info to display this information in your UI.
            const categoriesFull = UC.getCategoriesFullInfo();
            categoriesFull.then(info => {